 Bonus: Historical Pilgrimage Route – Tóchar Phádraig

 For those looking for a deeper cultural and spiritual experience, the ancient Tóchar Phádraig starts at Ballintubber Abbey and stretches ~35 km through bogland, farmland, and hills before reaching Croagh Patrick.
-Traditionally completed in one or two days, this moderate-to-strenuous trek follows the path medieval pilgrims took to reach Ireland’s holy mountain.
+Traditionally completed in one or two days, this moderate-to-strenuous hike in Ireland follows the path medieval pilgrims took to reach Ireland’s holy mountain.

 - Distance: Varies, mostly easy loop walks